Bradley-Hower/about-me/README.md

 ## About Me

 A site telling you a bit more about me.

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+Here you can take a quiz - an interactive way to get to know me.

 ### Author: Bradley Hower